qutheory/cloud-documentation/docs/support/contact-support.md

 **Email:** support@vapor.cloud

-Remember to give as much information as possible in the Email.

 !!! info
-    To give a faster response, please include your application slug in the Email subject.
+    For faster support, remember to give as much information as possible in the Email.
+Including repoName, environment, and any additional information you can give.

 ## Slack support